 Security measures are in effect for Harvard's Commencement.
 All degree candidates who are attending Commencement must visibly display their Harvard identification (ID) cards or Harvard Yard Passes before being granted admission to Harvard Yard.
 GSAS will distribute Commencement lanyards (a cord with an attached pouch to be worn around the neck) to degree candidates when they pick up their Commencement tickets.
 Lanyards allow degree recipients to display their ID cards visibly and gain speedier access to Harvard Yard.
 Degree recipients who are unable to pick up their lanyard and tickets before Commencement Day may obtain them at the GSAS Information Tent at 35 Oxford Street.
 Please be aware that additional security may be in place at the entrance gates for Commencement guests, and delays can be expected.

 November, March, and May degree recipients participate in this one festive occasion marking the transition from student to alumni.
-This year, Commencement will be held on May 25, 2017.
+Commencement will be held on May 24, 2018.